cvetomir-todorov/Workflow/README.md

 # Introduction

-Documents the process of a development workflow.
-This is just a general/initial workflow which can be used as a base in a new team/organization.
-Each team/organization workflow is different and there is no one-size-fits-all.
+* Documents a development workflow
+* A general initial workflow which can be used as a base in a new team/organization
+* Each team/organization workflow is different and there is no one-size-fits-all

 # Contents